Three students using a mixing desk in a studio.

 Learn more about UWE Bristol's facilities and resources.

-Take a Virtual Tour of the Audio and Music Technology facilities and see what's on offer here for you.
+Take a personalised virtual tour of the Audio and Music Technology facilities and experience what a typical day could look like here for you.

 Life